Scaling Agile for the Enterprise

-Scaling Scrum is a challenge that many large organizations face as they implement Teams across more and more of their operations.
+Scaling Agile for the Enterprise is a challenge that many large organizations face as they implement Scrum Teams across more and more of their operations.
 Coordinating multiple Teams that are working on multiple projects can seem daunting.
-But Scrum was designed to scale because it is fractal in nature i.e. it works the same at scale as it does in a singular instance.
+But Scrum was designed to scale because it is fractal in nature - meaning it works the same at scale as it does in a singular instance.

 Using real world examples from IDX (now GE Healthcare), Microsoft, SAP, and Spotify this online course covers how to scale small Teams out in large organizations, how to distribute remote Teams, and how to manage hundreds of small Teams using the Scrum of Scrums.